apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 1. The client's IP address and port.
 2. The client's authentication payload.
-3. The tx rate (in bytes per second) the client requested.
+3. The tx rate (in bytes per second).
+Tx as seen by the server; corresponds to the rx (download) rate of the client.

 Your endpoint must respond with a JSON object with the following fields: